 Overall, in tropical regions, the sun’s position at local apparent noon can vary between being in the north or the south depending on the time of year, the latitude, and the sun’s declination.

-Firstly, Two examples in the hemisphere North:
+Two examples in the tropics of the Northern Hemisphere:

 Latitude observer = 13° North